yuex/pelican-chameleon/README.md

 ## CSS Overwriting

 You can use your own css file for code highlight.
-If you do not provide this value, pelican-chameleon will the default css file, `code.css`.
+If you do not provide this value, pelican-chameleon will the default css file, `solarized-light.css`.

 pelican-chameleon provides a easy to way to overwrite the css style of pelican-chameleon by providing `CODE_HIGHLIGHT` and `CSS_OVERWRITE`.
 When switching Boostrap themes, you may find these useful.